BusFactor1Inc/explain/README.md

 PROBLEMS
 ========

-1) With only tri (aka skipwhen), swch and not, there's no way to define a constant in #Logica, given the rules and its inital startup state of / /.
+1) With only tri (aka skipwhen), not, swap and mov there's no way to define a constant in #Logica, given the rules and its inital startup state of / /.
 How do you get a 0 bit in E?